I Owe More On My Mortgage Than It’s Worth. What Can I Do?

 There are lots of issues to consider and questions to ask when deciding what to do with distressed real estate.
 There are insurance issues to consider and perhaps rental income that is important to look at for the homeowners.
 Also, homeowners need to look into the timing of when they move and how that will affect them.
 It is quite possible that the homeowners could qualify for another home loan before they do anything to affect the distressed real estate and that could make sense as well.
 These are all options to explore when deciding what to do with distressed real estate.

-The bottom line is that if you are going to be parting ways with your distressed real estate, there is foreclosure and then there are the alternatives to foreclosure including short sale, deed in lieu of foreclosure, and loan modification.
+The bottom line is that if you are going to be parting ways with your distressed real estate, there is foreclosure and then there are the alternatives to foreclosure including short sale, deed in lieu of foreclosure, and loans modification.
 One or some combination of those options will probably make sense for any given homeowner that needs to get out from under distressed real estate.

 Contact the Arizona real estate professionals at Gunderson, Denton & Peterson, P.C. today!